FirstBatchLabs/Guide-to-Decentralized-Socials/README.md

+> This is an open-source research that anybody can contribute to, we will do our best to keep the information up to date and review the pull requests as quickly as possible

 # Essential Guide to Decentralized Social on Chains &amp; Rollups

 To date, the inspiration and motivation behind the scaling of L1/L2 chains have largely been rooted in DeFi’s desire to improve the speed and efficiency of transactions on Ethereum.
 As the ecosystem grows, we move away from a winner-takes-all narrative and closer to a reality where Dapps build out across multiple specialized blockchains, each tailored to a particular category of applications.
 While DeFi inspired the first wave of L1/L2 scaling and development, we see a great opportunity for Social Apps to move the ball further with a fresh set of challenges and the promise of bringing the next billion users to web3.